stroiman/go-dom/README.md

 [^4]: The engine is based on the v8go project by originally by @rogchap, later kept up-to-date by @tommie.
 The project is missing some features in dealing with external objects; which I work on adding in my own fork.

+### Visual Rendering

+It is not a goal to be able to provide a visual rendering of the DOM.

+But just like the accessibility tree, this could be implemented in a new library depending only on the interface from here.